Gramercy Park Revisited: My Search for Bob Dylan Album Cover Locations in New York City

 Finally, we move to the shots of Dylan in the arcade playing with a rifle-shooting game that can all be found at Google Images when searching "Sandy Speiser Dylan."
 It seemed likely that the arcade would be connected to the window with the masks in it.
 So I seached around for pictures of arcades on Broadway and 52nd Street.

-(Reference drawing of Chet Baker in front of Birdland photographed by William Claxton).
+(Reference drawing of Art Pepper in front of Birdland, photographed by William Claxton).

 My conclusion?
 Dylan was probably standing with one foot on the window sill in front of the window of masks, when Speiser took the cover photo for "Another Side of Bob Dylan."